War, So Much War

-War, So Much War (original title in Catalan Quanta, quanta guerra...) is a Spanish novel that was written by the author Mercè Rodoreda, first published in 1980.
-The novel was written during the author's stay in the house of her friend Carme Manrubia, in Romanyá de la Selva.
-This book together with Viajes a varios pueblos, a part of the series Viajes y flores, Made Rodoreda win the Barcelona prize.
+War, So Much War (original title in Catalan Quanta, quanta guerra...) is a Catalan novel that was written by the author Mercè Rodoreda, first published in 1980.
+The novel was written during the author's stay in the house of her friend Carme Manrubia, in Romanyà de la Selva.
+This book together with Viatges a uns quants pobles, a part of the series Viatges i flors, Made Rodoreda win the Barcelona prize.
 The book also received the Crítica Serra d'Or prize in 1980.

 Ana María Moix was the writer who translated the book from Catalan to Spanish; the translated book was published in 1982.